Advanced Searching for Events, Locations, Organizations, Resources, and Tasks

 2. Add Search Criteria

-The Add Criteria button shows a drop-down menu with the items available to build your search.
+The Add Criterion button shows a drop-down menu with the items available to build your search.
 Add as many criteria as needed.

-A wildcard (asterisk *) character can be used when searching for some fields, such as an event name, to return even more results.
-For example, searching for "men" will return event names such as "Men's Basketball," but searching for "*men" will also return "Women's Basketball."
+For example, searching for "men" using the Starts With operator will return event names such as "Men's Basketball," but using Contains when using the search term "men" will also return "Women's Basketball."

-Advanced search using wildcard characterImage: A wildcard character can be used in search results to widen the number of results returned, but must be used with care.
+Advanced search using a contains operatorImage: A Contains operator can be used when searching to widen the number of results returned.

-Be careful when using wildcard characters, because you could return many more results than are useful for you to go through.
+Be careful when using operators other than Is, because you could return many more results than are useful for you to go through.

 Excluding Searches From Results

-Choose Add Criteria > Events > Event Exclude to not display some search results.Image: Choose Add Criteria > Events > Event Exclude to not display some search results.
+Choose Add Criteria > Events > Event Exclude to not display some search results.Image: Choose Event Exclude (Via Search) under the Events dropdown to exclude results that are included in an existing search.

 When creating an advanced search for events, you can exclude some events from the results via saved searches.